ctkhushboos/Python-Algorithms-And-Data-Structures-Club/README.md

 ## List
 * [Linked List](./list/Link_List.py).
 A sequence of data items connected through links.
 Covers both singly and doubly linked lists.
+* [Skip List](./list/Skip_List.py).
+Skip List is a probabilistic data-structure with same logarithmic time bound and efficiency as AVL/ or Red-Black tree and provides a clever compromise to efficiently support search and update operations.

 ## Tree